netscaler/cloud-native-getting-started/gcp/anthos/waf/PERSONA_DEVELOPER.md

 ---

 First I will deploy the online boutique sample application manifests.
-I will attempt to deploy a sample ingress object, but the Anthos GKE cluster will inform me that I need a WAF resouce created first.
+I will attempt to deploy a sample ingress object, but the Anthos GKE cluster will inform me that I need a WAF resource created first.
 I will then deploy the WAF resource, and then the ingress resource.
 These steps help to outline the control I have over the ingress WAF protection into my application, without the need to engage with the network or security team to make Application Delivery Controller configuration changes.

 - Deploy the application and a simple ingress object ... first clone the git repository that the automation created, then deploy the application **Note that you will need to replace the <github-org> and <repo> tags according to your deployment of this lab**
   ```shell